Your web browser is outdated and may be insecure

 • suspicions of criminal activity such as fraud

 Raising a concern is not always easy so getting support is important.
 This may be from a colleague or your local RCN Safety Representative or RCN Steward.
-Students can get support from their RCN Student Ambassador.
+Students can get support from a local RCN Student Ambassador, or their country or regional RCN Student Committee member.
+If you're unsure who your representative is, contact us for advice.

-You can always contact us for advice and it is important to do so before escalating your concerns externally.
+You can contact us for advice at any stage and it is important to do so before escalating your concerns externally.

-If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Higher Education Institution) policy.
+If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Approved Education Institution's) policy.

 How to report